cjshelton/portfolio/src/blog-posts/2020-08-10-netlify-security-headers/index.md

 ## An Example Flow

-1. The user accesses `http://www.cshelton.co.uk/` for the very first time (note the use of HTTP, not HTTPS)
+1. The user accesses `http://www.cshelton.co.uk/` for the very first time (note the use of HTTP, not HTTPS).
 1. The browser has never received the HSTS header for this site before, so continues to send the request over HTTP.
-1. HTTPS redirection is setup on the server, which issues a `301 Moved Permanently` HTTP response to the browser, with an updated location URL, so the browser can issue the request again, but using HTTPS.
+1. HTTPS redirection is setup on the server, which issues a `301 Moved Permanently` HTTP response to the browser, with an updated location URL, so the browser can issue the request again, but using HTTPS:
    <img src="./https-redirection.png" alt="Network request showing redirect from HTTP to HTTPS" />
-1. The server responds to the now secure request with the page content, along with the HSTS header in the HTTP response.
+1. The server responds to the now secure request with the page content, along with the HSTS header in the HTTP response:
    <img src="./hsts-response-header.png" alt="Network request HSTS response header" />
 1. The browser stores the HSTS instruction to be used for subsequent requests.
 1. The user accesses the site again, or another page on the site, over HTTP.
-1. Before sending the request to the server over HTTP, the browser realises that it has an instruction to only send requests using HTTPS, so it automatically converts the request to use HTTPS and then submits it to the server, resulting in only one secure request being made.
+1. Before sending the request to the server over HTTP, the browser realises that it has an instruction to only send requests using HTTPS, so it automatically converts the request to use HTTPS and then submits it to the server, resulting in only one secure request being made:
    <img src="./browser-using-hsts-instruction.png" alt="Network request showing the browser making only one HTTPS request" />

 ## Resolution